1. Get the correct application package

 Requirements for specific countries

-For example, your spouse or partner might live in one country and have lived in other countries.
-They need to get a police certificate for the country where:
+For example, if your spouse or partner has lived in more than one country, they will need to get a police certificate for the country where:

 - they now live, if they've lived there 6 months or more, and